This article about the Best Beach Essentials for Baby was written by baby travel expert Celine Brewer and may contain affiliate links.

 One of the most important baby beach necessities is their beachwear.

 Ensure your baby is well protected from the sun with a one piece swimsuit that covers your baby's arms and legs.
 Look for a rash guard that has UPF 50+ UV sun protection blocks UVA and UVB rays.

-Keeping your baby's skin protected from the sun is much easier with your baby's beach clothes rather than trying to make sure you cover every spot with sunscreen.
+Keeping your baby's skin protected from the sun is much easier with protective beach clothes rather than trying to make sure you cover every spot with sunscreen.
 You'll still want to be diligent with covering other areas with sunscreen and reapply as needed.

 *Please consult your doctor about using sunscreen on babies less than 6 months old.

-Don't forget the swim diapers!
+Another important accessory on my list of infant beach essentials are swim diapers!
 These are a great option by i play.
 These reusable swim diapers have a triple protection layer and are machine washable.
 They can be worn either alone or under a swimsuit.

 If the water at the beach is just too rough for your baby, then add an inflatable baby pool to your beach essentials for baby.
 You can position it in or near your baby sun tent so your baby has some shade while they splash around in this pool.